Jarmos-san/dotfiles/README.md

 - [The Ultimate Guide to SSH - Setting Up SSH Keys | freeCodeCamp](https://www.freecodecamp.org/news/the-ultimate-guide-to-ssh-setting-up-ssh-keys)
   to learn about setting up SSH on a local machine.
+  - [Git for Professionals - freeCodeCamp | YouTube](https://youtu.be/Uszj_k0DGsg) to learn about using Git as a professional software developer

 ## Support the Project